 The past few years has seen a seismic shift in the way that organisations communicate with customers.

-The Benefits of a converged solution
+The benefits of a converged solution

-An agent dealing with an unhappy customer on a web chat would be able to see the full history of interactions and transactions and seamlessly switch to a voice call to personalise the experience.
-In a study conducted by Epsilon Marketing 80% of consumers indicated they are more likely to do business with a company if it offers personalised experiences.
+An agent dealing with an unhappy customer on a web chat would be able to see the full history of interactions and seamlessly switch to a voice call to personalise the experience.
+In a study conducted by Epsilon Marketing, 80% of consumers said they are more likely to do business with a company if it offers personalised interactions.

-Do I need Omni-Channel?
+Do I need omnichannel?